evolify/pumpfun/README.md

 - Sort by Market Cap, Quickly find the easiest one to complete
 - Filter small Market Cap tokens (current only show mc > 15k)
 - Show social links(Twitter、Telegram、Website、Pumpfun link)
-- Fast swap with PumpPill(pumpfunbot) in one click
+- Fast swap with Bonkbot、Pepeboost、GMGN Sniper Bot in one click
 - Support Mobile and PC, Light and Dark Mode
 - Support PWA, Add it to desktop for better experience